escalate/multi-gitter-scripts/jobs/contributing/CONTRIBUTING.md

 All tests must pass before submitting any changes.
 The test suite runs via [GitHub Actions](https://github.com/${REPOSITORY}/actions), and contributions will not be merged unless all tests are successful.

-- Test files are located in the [.github/workflows/test.yml](.github/workflows/test.yml) directory.
+- Test steps are located in the [.github/workflows/test.yml](.github/workflows/test.yml) file.
-- Add suitable test cases for any new functionality or changes.
+- Add suitable tests for any new functionality or changes.
 - Run tests locally before pushing changes.

 ## Development Environment